QualTrace Sequencing Software Manual

 If a QualTrace log file already exists then the new run messages are appended to the existing log file.
 The default log file name is qt.log, but a user may change this name using the -l option.
 The -nl option prevents the QualTrace software from writing to the log file.
 At the end of each analysis run a summary table is written to the log file. detailing the percentage and total counts of traces that fall into each classifications.

 A estimate of the likelihood of dye peaks or dye blobs being present in the trace is reported in the DYE SIGNAL field.
 Values of less than 1 suggest that no dye blob is present, with values between 1 and 5 that a moderate dye blob problem exists, and values above 5 indicating that the trace has very large dye blob present.
-As a general rule the higher the DYE SIGNAL value the worse the dye blob problem is.
+As a general rule the higher the DYE SIGNAL value the worse the dye blob problem.

 Using the QualTrace DNA sequencing software